 Amy’s makes quite a few vegan frozen pizzas, but did you know they also offer pizza appetizers in the freezer section?
-Amy’s vegan pizza snacks include little pizza pockets and pizza rolls, or “swirls.”
+Amy’s vegan pizza snacks include little pizza pockets.
 They’re perfect for watching the big game or a favorite show, after school munchies, and casual gatherings.

 Amy’s Vegan Pizza Snacks Score Big Points for Convenience

 All Amy’s products are vegetarian and egg-free, but many do contain dairy.
-And that includes their frozen pizza snacks and swirls.
+And that includes their frozen pizza snacks.
 But these varieties are dairy-free, vegan, and ready to heat and devour.
 Be sure to leave your rating and review below once you try either of these frozen appetizers!

 Vegan Cheeze Pizza Snacks